stackpilotphd/TR-TRP/README.md

 supporting documentation for the **Tower Repositioning and Technician Routing Problem for Communication Recovery (TR-TRP)**.

-The project studies the coordinated deployment of mobile communication towers and technician crews following a disruption.
-Towers must be routed and positioned among affected zones, while technicians travel between repair tasks.
-The two routing decisions are linked through the communication zones served by each task.

-The repository includes deterministic and robust experiment sets.
-The robust variants account for uncertainty under several uncertainty budgets and parameter levels.
 The source code, configuration files, instance archives, and numerical results are provided to support reproducibility and further computational experimentation.